Sülbeck: History

-History of the saltworks
+History of the salt works

-The Duchy of Brunswick-Lüneburg was seeking possibilities for more income and therefore a proposal was made by the administrative head of the county of Salzderhelden, to which Sülbeck belonged, to build salt works in Sülbeck.
+The Duchy of Brunswick-Lüneburg was seeking possibilities for more income.
+Therefore a proposal was made by the administrative head of the county of Salzderhelden, to which Sülbeck belonged, to build salt works in Sülbeck.
 The project was driven by Otto Friedrich von Moltke, the last resident of the castle Heldenburg, now ruined.
-Due to the high salinity of the brine with 9,4 % it was planned to boil the brine directly.
-Yet exact calculations showed that the costs for the wood used as fuel would have been prohibitively high.
-So the project was greatly expanded to include a graduation tower to increase the salinity of the brine to about 20%.
+Due to the high salinity of the brine, at 9,4%, it was planned to boil the brine directly.

+However, exact calculations showed that the costs for the wood used as fuel would have been prohibitively high.
+Therefore, the project was greatly expanded to include a graduation tower to increase the salinity of the brine to about 20%.
 This first graduation tower was about 166 m long and stretched south from the current Sülbeck village square, Dorfplatz.

-In 1686 the first main brine well was ready plus two smaller wells.
-To pump the brine out of the soil and supply the graduation tower pumps were needed.
+In 1686 the first main brine well was ready, as were two smaller wells.
+To pump the brine out of the soil and supply the graduation, tower pumps were needed.
 The only apparent source of power at the time was water, which was in short supply on site.
 Thus a canal had to be dug to provide water supply from the river Leine, some kilometers upstream from Sülbeck.
 Water was tapped off the Leine at Hollenstedt, about 6,5 km upwards and following the rim of the Leine valley around the villages Stöckheim and Drüber.
 At the edge of the current village square the canal made a 90° bend from south to east and the water flowed back into the river Leine about 1 km downstream.
 About 100 soldiers dug the canal, called "Salzgraben" (salt canal) by the locals at a total construction time of two years.
 A large undershot waterwheel, installed on the current village square, drove the pumps.
 A stylized water wheel is now an integral part of the local coat of arms.
 Also at the present village square in Sülbeck a brine supply tower was built, from which the brine flew onto the graduation towers.
 In 1689 the industrial plant started operation.
-Very soon more buildings were added such as a second graduation tower.
+Soon more buildings were added, such as a second graduation tower.